DETAILED COURSE SYLLABUS

 Instructor: Dr. Vern Wedeven

 Contents: Tribology-by-Design (T/D) is a new theory, suite of test/analysis tools, methodology, process, strategy, and solution outcome.
 T/D utilizes Axiomatic Design principles to engineer the fundamentals covered in the course topics for the functional requirements of tribology contact interfaces.
-Innovative and rapid response design examples are demonstrated.
+Innovative and rapid response examples are demonstrated.